united-security-providers/usp-core-waap-killercoda/usp-core-waap-basic/step3/info.md

 The described exploit is now blocked by the Core WAAP.
 If you open the browser developer tool, you can see that the login request is answered with the response status 403.

+>Note there are other rejections blocked by the default Core WAAP configuration seen in the browser developer tools like `socket.io` outbound connections thus you might want to filter your query using the `login` keyword.

 ### Inspect the actions taken by USP Core WAAP

 To see the actual block you can filter the USP Core WAAP Pod logs for 'APPLICATION-ATTACK-SQLI' (refer to the [OWASP Core Ruleset documentation](https://coreruleset.org/docs/rules/rules/)) while you are trying to login using the mentioned SQL-injection